JOIN THIS CAMPAIGN

 Now workers are striking again, fighting for a £10 living wage, a choice of fixed hour contracts, the end of equal pay for young workers, and union recognition.

-Working with the Bakers Union, they are organising to protest the difficult and unfair working conditions.
+Working with the Bakers Union, they are organising to protest difficult and unfair working conditions.

-Sign up here to stand alongside these women, and join the movement campaigning for better working conditions in McDonald’s.
+Sign up here to stand alongside the striking workers, and join the movement campaigning for better treatment of McDonald’s workers.